U.S. Bank Smartly™ Checking

 Here are the main features to know about the U.S. Bank Smartly™ Checking:

-The account has a monthly maintenance fee, which is currently set at $6.95.
+The account has a monthly maintenance fee currently set at $6.95.

-However, this fee can be waived if you meet certain criteria.
+However, U.S. Bank fees can be waived if you meet certain criteria.
 This includes having monthly direct deposits of at least $1,000, maintaining an average account balance of at least $1,500 or holding an eligible U.S Bank credit card.

 The fees are also waived if you’re aged under 24 or over 65, or you’re a member of the military.